dapak2002/programming-languages-2022/discussion-topics.md

 Thanks to everybody who contributed links (Sam Balco, Chris Chang, Pablo Labbate, Matt Raymond, ... ).

+## New for 2022:

+- [Symmetric Interaction Calculus](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus) and an application to the programming language [HVM](https://github.com/Kindelia/HVM/blob/master/HOW.md#clones-ruin-everything) that is faster than Haskell and Rust because of a clever way of implementing cloning.
+I didn't look into this yet, but if you are interested that could be a great project.

 ## New for 2021:

 - Transcribing music as a parsing problem, see Example 1 in [Symbolic Weighted Language Models, Quantitative Parsing and Verification over Infinite Alphabets](https://hal.inria.fr/hal-03380268/document).